-Ultimately, you’ll want to monitor a big keyword list on a monthly or quarterly basis to help you keep tags on your whole industry and the landscape in the SERPs.
+Ultimately, you’ll want to monitor a big keyword list on a monthly or quarterly basis to help you keep tabs on all of the SERP competition for your whole industry.
 This is different from your regular keyword list, which you use to keep track of your daily rankings.
 Using this huge list, you can see your SEO progress over time and look at how you compare against the landscape of all your competitors.
 As you report on it every month or quarter, you’ll be able to prove to your clients or your boss that your efforts are paying off.

 Most SEOs use multiple tools for different aspects of SEO, like competitive analysis.
 There are many tools you can pair with Nozzle to accurately analyze your competition to guide your SEO strategy.
-We asked over 80 SEO practitioners what tools they use for competitive analysis and what their favorite features are.
+We asked over 80 SEO practitioners which SERP competition tools they use for competitive analysis and what their favorite features are.
 Here’s what they said: